rspamd/rspamd.com/doc/modules/rbl.md

 }
 ~~~

-You can also use Spamhaus DQS (<https://github.com/spamhaus/rspamd-dqs>) in your RBL config.
-DQS (acronym for Data Query Service) is a set of DNSBLs with real time updates operated by Spamhaus Technology (<https://www.spamhaustech.com>).
+You can also use [Spamhaus DQS](https://github.com/spamhaus/rspamd-dqs) in your RBL config.
+DQS (acronym for Data Query Service) is a set of DNSBLs with real time updates operated by [Spamhaus Technology](https://www.spamhaustech.com).

 Some examples of using RBL: